Cellular-Imaging-Amsterdam-UMC/qp-lessons/Day2/3) assignments/Assignment.md

 	3. Summarize the result in a short paragraph plus a screenshot or chart.
 * **Deliverable:** Turn in a one-slide summary or short paragraph detailing the question, the Day 2 tools you used, key parameter values (resolution, feature set, classifier type), and the final measurement.
 Include at least one screenshot showing the classifier or report in action.

 > **Tip:** Treat this as a self-guided experiment.
-Combine pixel classification, object classification, feature engineering, and reporting scripts to answer a question that would be tedious with manual tools alone.
+Pixel classification, object classification, feature engineering, and reporting scripts to answer a question that would be tedious with manual tools alone.